ASFHyP3/hyp3-docs/docs/guides/insar_product_guide.md

 #### Product Creation

-Files are next exported from GAMMA internal format into the widely-used geotiff format, complete with geolocation information.
-Geotiffs are created for the amplitude, coherence, unwrapped phase, and the vertical displacement by default.
-Optionally, geotiffs of look vectors and the line-of-sight displacement can be created. taken from the reference scene.
+Files are next exported from GAMMA internal format into the widely-used GeoTIFF format, complete with geolocation information.
+GeoTIFFs are created for the amplitude, coherence, unwrapped phase, and the vertical displacement by default.
+Optionally, GeoTIFFs of look vectors and the line-of-sight displacement can be founded taken from the reference scene.

 ## Product Packaging

-HyP3 InSAR output is a zip file containing a variety of files including up to 8 geotiffs, PNG browse images with geolocation information, a googleEarth KMZ file, a metadata file, and a README file
+HyP3 InSAR output is a zip file containing a variety of files including up to 8 GeoTIFFs, PNG browse images with geolocation information, a Google Earth KMZ file, a metadata file, and a README file

 ### Naming Convention

 As with our RTC products, HyP3 product names are packed with information pertaining to the processing of the data.
-The platform names, either Sentinel1-A or Sentinel1-B are abreviated "A" or "B", indicating the reference and secondary granule's imaging platform.
+The platform names, either Sentinel1-A or Sentinel1-B are abbreviated "A" or "B", indicating the reference and secondary granule's imaging platform.
 The reference start date and time and the secondary start date and time are given next.
 The following section of the name includes the polarizations for the pair, either HH or VV, the orbit type, and the days of separation for the pair.
 After that, is the product type (always INT for InSAR) and the pixel spacing, which will be either 80 or 160, based upon the number of looks selected at job submission time.
-The software package used for processing is always Gamma for Gamma InSAR products.
+The software package used for processing is always GAMMA for GAMMA InSAR products.
 The following three characters denote whether to product is water masked (w) or not (u), the clipping of the scene (e for entire area, c for clipped), and the swath number either 1, 2, 3, or F for full swath.
-Finally the ASF product ID, a 4 digit hexidecimal number, ends the file name.
+Finally, the ASF product ID, a 4 digit hexadecimal number, ends the file name.
 All of these parameters and their location in the HyP3 InSAR products are diagrammed in Figure 5.

 ![Figure 5](../images/asf_insar_names.png "Breakdown of ASF InSAR Naming Scheme")